Change in bank provider from 1 September 2021

 Please contact your closest Forestry Corporation office to discuss your proposed activity or event before applying for a Forest Permit.

 To apply for a Forest Permit, please download and complete the following forms and submit to your local Forestry Corporation office or contact.
 A minimum of four weeks is required for a full permit application to be assessed (see forms below, and large events may require 90 days).
-We endeavor to facilitate all recreational pursuits however some permit applications may not be approved.
+We endeavour to facilitate all recreational pursuits however some permit applications may not be approved.

 Forest Permits attract fees which are generally based on the nature, intensity and number of people involved in the activity.
 Some activities may be exempt from fees.
 Your local Forestry contact will discuss your permit fees and other requirements with you:

 Note: a copy of your public liability insurance will also be required.
 Forestry Corporation may request additional information and place conditions on your permit, and will require the permit holder to sign a deed of indemnity.